lzhengchun/lzhengchun.github.io/index.md

 For more details and contact info, please see his resume, <a href="file/Zhengchun_Liu_CV.pdf" target="_blank">cv.pdf</a> or <a href="file/Zhengchun_Liu_CV.html" target="_blank">cv.html</a>.

 ## Research Highlights
-Zhengchun Liu works on applying advanced data science and machine learning techniques to transform understanding of the behavior of computer systems in extreme-scale science environments.
-Specifically, it includes __explaining__ why performance does not meet design goals,  __predicting__ the behavior of computer systems and __optimizing__ it for application in production.
-He also focuses his effort on applying advanced data science and machine learning techniques for solving and/or accelerating domain scientific applications such as hard X-ray imaging, climate and energy system.
-He also works on building frameworks to facilitate the AI model training and inference process in the context of AI for Science.
+Zhengchun Liu works at the intersection of AI-for-Science(AI4S) and computer systems including HPC, distributed computing(e.g., geographically distributed science workflow) and AI systems(e.g., Cerebras, Graphcore, SambaNova etc) for AI4S apps.
+More specifically, on one side he focuses his effort on applying advanced data science and machine learning techniques for solving and/or accelerating domain scientific applications such as synchrotron X-ray imaging and climate (i.e., AI for Science).
+On the oter side, he also works on building frameworks to facilitate the AI model training and inference process in the context of AI for Science (i.e., system for AI).

 ---
 ## Research Interests: